hellosagar/AssigmentHub/README.md

   - [Hilt-Dagger](https://dagger.dev/hilt/) - Standard library to incorporate Dagger dependency injection into an Android application.
   - [Hilt-ViewModel](https://developer.android.com/training/dependency-injection/hilt-jetpack) - DI for injecting `ViewModel`.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
+- [AWS Amplify](https://docs.amplify.aws/) - A set of tools and services that can be used together or on their own, to help front-end web and mobile developers build scalable full stack applications, powered by AWS.
+- [GraphQL](https://graphql.org/) - GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data
+- [AWS AppSync](https://aws.amazon.com/appsync/) - Accelerate application development with scalable GraphQL APIs
+- [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) - Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.

 # Package Structure